 State of Their Fate

 Right now, the fate of the wild Mustangs is in the hands of the government.
 Since 1971, protections under the law recognized their historic pioneer spirit and intended them to remain part of the Western landscape.
 Yet, roundups of wild horses continue.
 In recent years, these protections have been at risk and this means wild Mustangs in captivity and in the wild could be freely slaughtered.
+See what you can do to help >

 The strong cattle lobby claims the wild horses (and burros) are over grazing federal lands, while cows and calves graze on taxpayer property at almost no cost and the cattle ranchers profit.
 The argument is absurd when you consider the numbers: fewer than 48,000 wild horses on 31 million BLM-managed acres vs. 9 million domestic livestock grazing federal lands.
 There may actually be more wild Mustangs in captivity than in the wild.